karthikeyamadhavan123/YggraDB/Readme.md

 ---

+🌟 v2.0 – Advanced AI & Natural Language Queries
+TELL ME ABOUT warriors from Norway with more than 50 battles;
+-- 🧠 [MIMIR'S WISDOM] Interpreting mortal tongue...
+-- 👁️ [DIVINE TRANSLATION] SELECT * FROM Warriors WHERE homeland='Norway' AND battles_won > 50;

+PREDICT warrior_strength FROM battles_won USING linear_regression;
+-- 🔮 [NORN'S PROPHECY] The threads of fate reveal future strength!

 ## 🌊 **Final Words - The Skald's Ending**

 *"In the beginning was the void, and from the void came data.
 From data came tables, and from tables came the need for a